-Yoga is more than simply stretching — you don’t need a ‘bendy’ body to do it.
-The breath is consciously used to release the mind’s unhelpful patterns and the postures help to strengthen and purify the body.
+One doesn’t need a ‘bendy’ body to do yoga.
+When the breath is consciously used, you will be able to release unhelpful patterns in the mind.
+The postures themselves will help to strengthen and purify your body.

 Greg Nardi; Annie Pace; Tim Feldmann; Kino MacGregor; Krista Shirley; David Swenson; David Williams; Govinda Kai; Mark & Joanne Darby; Manju Jois; Richard Freeman; Karyn Grenfell; Louise Ellis; Kevin Kimple